timchenggu123/dok/readme.md

 # HAKO
 `hako` is a command line tool that helps streamline your workflow with containerized dev environments.
-Inspired by `conda`, `hako` wraps around `docker` and `docker-compose` to help you seamless swap between bare-metal and containerized environments.
+Inspired by `conda`, `hako` wraps around `docker` and `docker-compose` to help you seamlessly swap between bare-metal and containerized environments.

 ## Installation
 ### Requirements: